Scott Wiener: California Legislative Jewish Caucus

-Wiener is co-chair of the California Legislative Jewish Caucus (CLJC).
-With the CLJC, Wiener contributed to securing $80 million in 2021, 2024 and 2025 ($240 million total), from the state budget for various Jewish community priorities.
+Wiener co-chaired the California Legislative Jewish Caucus (CLJC).
+With the CLJC, he contributed to securing $80 million in 2021, 2024, and 2025 ($240 million total), from the state budget for various Jewish community priorities.

-As co-chair of the CLJC, Wiener has contributed to legislation aimed at countering anti-Israel narratives and activism, alleged antisemitism, and promoting Holocaust education in California public schools and universities.
-Wiener and CLJC worked to ensure that ethnic studies legislation to "provide clear direction to local school districts and the California Department of Education that anti-Jewish and anti-Israel content cannot be included in the teaching of ethnic studies".
-Wiener and the CLJC successfully advocated for the incorporation of the IHRA definition of antisemitism in California’s Ethnic Studies Model Curriculum (ESMC), which has been criticized as including legitimate critique of Israel in order to silence pro-Palestinian activism.

-On February 14, 2025, Wiener introduced AB 715, a bill described by proponents as preventing K-12 anti-semitism through a series of new prohibitions and requirements, including the appointment of an Antisemitism Prevention Coordinator.
-The bill was strongly criticized by the President of the Council of UC Faculty Associations, California Teachers Association, CAIR and others for stifling criticism of Israel, censoring Palestine and creating a climate of fear.
+As co-chair of the CLJC, Wiener contributed to legislation aimed at countering antisemitism and promoting Holocaust education in public schools and universities.
+He and CLJC worked to ensure that ethnic studies legislation to "provide clear direction to local school districts and the California Department of Education that anti-Jewish and anti-Israel content cannot be included in the teaching of ethnic studies".
+Wiener and the CLJC successfully advocated for the incorporation of part of the IHRA definition of antisemitism (but not its mentions of Israel) in California's Ethnic Studies Model Curriculum (ESMC).
+On February 14, 2025, Wiener introduced AB 715, a bill described by proponents as preventing K-12 antisemitism through a series of new prohibitions and requirements, including the appointment of an Antisemitism Prevention Coordinator.
 AB 715 was signed into law in October 2025.